The purpose of this document is to provide tips for Google Drawings to actively complete a worksheet online.

 Deciding the Best Feature to Use in Google Drawings

-This video, from the Desk of PD, will show you different features in Google Drawings that will help you complete your assignments with ease.
+This video illustrates different features in Google Drawings that will help you complete your assignments with ease.
 Click the Play button to watch the video, or read more information below.

 Run Time: 02:48